MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 3. On the **Settings** tab, select the required option, and update the settings.

     - **Forms**: Allows you to specify what information should be displayed in Viva Sales across Outlook and Teams.
-You can also choose to restrict editing to a CRM record type or specific fields in a record type.
 More information: [Configure forms and fields](configure-forms-and-fields.md)

     - **Email**: Allows you to select if email insights should be visible to sellers.
 More information: [Enable email intelligence in Outlook](enable-email-intelligence-in-outlook.md)